pravega/pravega-operator/README.md

 ## Install the Operator

-> Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](doc/development.md#installation-on-google-kubernetes-engine).

 To understand how to deploy a Pravega Operator refer to [Operator Deployment](charts/pravega-operator#deploying-pravega-operator).

 ## Upgrade the Operator